2023–24 Algerian Ligue Professionnelle 1

 The 2023–24 Algerian Ligue Professionnelle 1 is the 62nd season of the Algerian Ligue Professionnelle 1 since its establishment in 1962.
 A total of 16 teams contest the league.
 It began on 15 September 2023 and concluded on 14 June 2024.
 The league was suspended on 18 October for three weeks in solidarity with the Palestinian people in Gaza during the Gaza war.

+The highest league attendance was 80,000 during a game between MC Alger and USM Alger.

 Teams

 16 teams contest the league.
 US Souf and ES Ben Aknoun were promoted from the 2022–23 Algerian Ligue 2.

 Stadiums

 Note: Table lists in alphabetical order.